MCSipahioglu/Deadlock-Free-MAPD-EA/README.md

 # 3. Mode of Use
-- In order to run simulations we must first test cases.
+- In order to run simulations we must first crate test cases.
 A test case requires the following data to be set:
 	- The map
 	- The partitions
 	- Location of the agents